 Become a Peer Mentor

-Peer mentors will benefit in knowing that they shared insight, guidance and support through a very daunting time in a person’s life.
-It’s a win-win situation.
+Peer mentors will benefit in knowing that they share insight, guidance and support through a very daunting time in a person's life.
+It's a win-win situation.

-Peer mentors are people who have completed all required peer mentor training for this program and volunteer as a support system to others with spinal cord and/or brain injury, family members or caregivers.
+Peer mentors are people who have completed all required peer mentor training for this program and volunteer as a support system to others with spinal cord and/or brain injury and their family members or caregivers.
 Peer mentors can live in the state of Colorado or out of state.

 Who can become a mentor?

-To become a peer mentor, contact a Peer Mentor Program staff member at email@example.com or call 303-879-8017.
-If on site at Craig, visit us in the 4th floor Peer Mentor Program office (directly behind the nurses station).
+To become a peer mentor, contact a Peer Mentor Program staff member at email@example.com or call 303-789-8017.
+If on-site at Craig, visit us in the 4th floor Peer Mentor Program office (directly behind the nurses' station).